org-formation/aws-resource-providers/direct-connect/transit-virtual-interface/docs/README.md

 #### AuthKey

 The authentication key for BGP configuration.
-This string has a minimum length of 6 characters and and a maximun lenth of 80 characters.
+This string has a minimum length of 6 characters and and a maximum length of 80 characters.

 _Required_: No